-4.5 Pr ofessional Personnel Professional personnel either hold an earned graduate or professional degree in a field relevant to their position or possess an appropriate confirmation of educational credentials and related work experience.
-Rationale: 4.6 Ir Degree- or credential-seeking interns or graduate assistants are qualified by enrollment in an appropriate field of study and by relevant experience.
-Degree- or credential-seeking interns or graduate assistants are trained and supervised by professional personnel who possess applicable educational credentials and work experience, have supervisory experience and are cognizant of the dual roles of interns and graduate assistants as students and employees.
-Supervisors of interns or graduate assistants adhere to parameters of students' job descriptions, articulate intended learning outcomes in student job descriptions, adhere to agreed-upon work hours and schedules, and offer flexible scheduling when circumstances necessitate.
-Supervisors and students both agree to suitable compensation if circumstances necessitate additional hours.
-Rationale: 4.7 Stu udent Employees and Volunteers Student employees and volunteers are carefully selected, trained, supervised, and evaluated; have access to a supervisor; and are provided clear job descriptions, pre-service training based on
+- Degree- or credential-seeking interns or graduate assistants are qualified by enrollment in an appropriate field of study and by relevant experience. - Degree- or credential-seeking interns or graduate assistants are trained and supervised by professional personnel who possess applicable educational credentials and work experience, have supervisory experience and are cognizant of the dual roles of interns and graduate assistants as students and employees. - Supervisors of interns or graduate assistants adhere to parameters of students' job descriptions, articulate intended learning outcomes in student job descriptions, adhere to agreed-upon work hours and schedules, and offer flexible scheduling when circumstances necessitate. - Supervisors and students both agree to suitable compensation if circumstances necessitate additional hours.

+4.8 Student Employees and Volunteers

+• Student employees and volunteers are carefully selected, trained, supervised, and evaluated; have access to a supervisor; and are provided clear job descriptions, pre-service training based on assessed needs, and continuing development.

 - 1. In what ways are personnel qualifications examined, performance evaluated, and personnel recognized for exemplary performance? - 2.
-How are professional development efforts designed, how do they support achievement of AAP's mission, and how do they prepare and educate staff on relevant information? - 3.
+How are professional development efforts designed, how do they support achievement of the UAPS mission, and how do they prepare and educate staff on relevant information? - 3.
 How has the staffing model been developed to ensure successful program operations? - 4.
-Describe AAP's philosophy toward engaging graduate interns and assistants, and student employees and volunteers in the program human resource pool.
+Describe the UAPS philosophy toward engaging graduate interns and assistants, and student employees and volunteers in the program human resource pool.